Ngo Dinh Diem presidential visit to Australia: Background

 In 1933, the devoutly Catholic Diệm was appointed Interior Minister of Vietnam, serving under Emperor Bảo Đại.
 However, a few months thereafter he resigned and became a private citizen because the French colonialists would not give Vietnam any meaningful autonomy.
-During World War II, Imperial Japan attacked Indochina and wrested control from France, but when they were defeated by the Allies in 1945, a power vacuum was created.
+During World War II, the Empire of Japan attacked Indochina and wrested control from France, but when they were defeated by the Allies in 1945, a power vacuum was created.
 The communist-dominated Việt Minh of Hồ Chí Minh fought for Vietnamese independence, while the French attempted to regain control of their colony by creating the French Union-allied State of Vietnam under Bảo Đại.
 A staunch anti-communist nationalist, Diệm opposed both and attempted to create his own movement, with little success.
 With both the French and the communists hostile to him, Diệm felt unsafe and went into self-imposed exile in 1950.
 He spent the next four years in the United States and Europe enlisting support, particularly among Vatican officials and fellow Catholic politicians in America.
 The success of the effort was helped by the fact that his elder brother Ngô Đình Thục was the leading Catholic cleric in Vietnam and had studied with high-ranking Vatican officials in Rome a few decades earlier.

 In 1954, the French lost the Battle of Dien Bien Phu and the Geneva Conference was held to determine the future of French Indochina.
 The Việt Minh were given control of North Vietnam, while the State of Vietnam controlled the territory south of the 17th parallel.
 The Geneva agreements, which the State of Vietnam did not sign, called for reunification elections to be held in 1956.
 Bảo Đại appointed Diệm as his prime minister, hoping that he would be able to attract American aid as the French withdrew from Southeast Asia.
 Diệm then deposed Bảo Đại in a fraudulent referendum and declared himself president of the newly proclaimed Republic of Vietnam.
 Diệm received support from the U.S. and other anti-communist countries in the midst of the Cold War.
 He refused to hold the national elections and asserted that Hồ Chí Minh would rig the ballots in the north, although he had done so himself in deposing Bảo Đại.